Sunday, April 12, 2009

 (From a War Cry article in 1880)

 General William Booth: “If I thought I could win one more soul to the Lord by walking on my head and playing the tambourine with my toes, I'd learn how!”
+(Spoken to the young Rudyard Kipling)

 (Message to last Christian Mission Congress)